fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundlePublicationInfo](#bundlepublicationinfo)

 #### BundleContributors
-**Description:** The BundleContributors component contains information about the creator or creators of the resource.
-BundleCreators are treated as creators of the resource and thus similar to authors in respect to quotation, references, and metadata display.
-Other individuals involved in the production or processing of the resource should be added as [BundleContributors](bundlecontributors).
+**Description:** The BundleContributors component contains information about contributors to the resource.
+BundleContributors are not treated as authors in respect to quotation, references, and metadata display.

 	Number of occurrences:		0-1